seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 cat package.json
 ```

 You should see the exact JSON above echoed back.
-If the file is malformed JSON (e.g., missing a comma), `npm install` in the next step will fail immediately with a parse error — so this is a good moment to double check it visually.
+If the file is malformed JSON (e.g., missing a comma), `npm install` in the next step will fail immediately with a parse error — so this is a good moment to double-check it visually.

 ---